 Potentially interested candidates should note, however, that Jerome employees (whether full time or part time) are ineligible to apply for direct or indirect Jerome grants.
 Any individual interested in applying for a Jerome Hill Artist Fellowship, a Film/Video/Digital Production grant, an organizational grant for a nonprofit where the applicant occupies a central staff position or role, or to any regranting program sponsored by Jerome in 2022 or 2023 should not apply for this Associate position.

-More About the Position
+More about the Position

 As a temporary part-time employee, the Associate is not eligible for Foundation retirement or health insurance benefits offered to full time employees.
-The hourly compensation rate has been established in recognition of the lack of these benefits.
+The hourly compensation rate has been established in recognition of the lack of benefits.